xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 hindrance into a discipline of problem solving and discovery.
 The "difficulty" of coding can be made more productive when related to the analogous and more familiar challenges associated with archival research, academic writing, and foreign language acquisition.
-Understood in such a broader context, coding constitutes a small but foundational part of a larger, variegated academic skill set.
+Understood in this broader context, coding constitutes a small but foundational part of a larger, variegated academic skill set.